-If we are successful in completing additional financing in the form of an equity financing or securities convertible into equity, as necessary, existing shareholders will experience dilution of their interest in our company.
+If we are successful in completing an equity financing, as necessary, existing shareholders will experience dilution of their interest in our company.
 In the event we are not successful in raising additional financing, we anticipate that we will not be able to proceed with our business plan.
 In such a case, we may decide to discontinue our current business plan and seek other business opportunities in the resource sector.
 During this period, we will need to maintain our periodic filings with the appropriate regulatory authorities and, as such, will incur legal and accounting costs.
 In the event no other such opportunities are available and we cannot raise additional capital to sustain operations, we may be forced to discontinue our business altogether.
 We do not have any specific alternative business opportunities in mind and have not planned for any such contingency.